 Reliability

-An electric attic fan, on the other hand, can function without sunlight.
+On the other hand, an electric attic fan can function without sunlight.

 CFM Rating

-In general, the CFM rating of electric attic fans is higher than that of solar attic fans.
+Electric attic fans’ CFM rating is generally higher than solar attic fans.

 Final Take